The Differences Between Woven & Non-Woven Geotextiles

 • Plastic-like To The Touch

-They are used for separation, filtration, and drainage.
-The fabrics are created using needle punching vs weaving.
+Typically used for separation, filtration, and drainage, these fabrics are created using needle punching vs weaving.
 Non-woven are referred to by weight and appear and feel like felt in texture.
-They are penetrable and are normally used for drainage applications and filtration applications.
+They are penetrable and are normally used for drainage and filtration applications.

 • Felt-Like To The Touch